 She has won acclaim for her interpretations of Rossini singing Amaltea in Mosè in Egitto at the Teatro di San Carlo in Naples, conducted by Stefano Montanari and directed by David Pountney, and Matilde in Elisabetta Regina d’Inghilterra with the Ensemble Matheus and Jean-Christophe Spinosi.

-Recognized for her work in the Baroque repertoire, Arianna Vendittelli was seen on stage as Salome in Stradella’s San Giovanni Battista at the Innsbruck Festival with Alessandro De Marchi; Amanzio in Vivaldi’s Giustino conducted by Ottavio Dantone; the Ange in Pergolesi’s Conversione di San Guglielmo duca d’Aquitania with Les Talens Lyriques and Christophe Rousset at the Festival Pergolesi Spontini.
+Recognized for her work in the Baroque repertoire, Arianna Vendittelli was seen on stage as Salome in Stradella’s San Giovanni Battista at the Innsbruck Festival with Alessandro De Marchi; Amanzio in Vivaldi’s Giustino conducted by Ottavio Dantone at the Bucharest George Enescu Festival and Lausanne Opera; the Ange in Pergolesi’s Conversione di San Guglielmo duca d’Aquitania with Les Talens Lyriques and Christophe Rousset at the Festival Pergolesi Spontini; Pergolesi’s Stabat Mater with Les Musiciens du Louvre and Francesco Corti at the Chaise-Dieu Festival.
+She sang the title roles in Serse in several Italian theatres and at the Beaune Festival under Ottavio Dantone, and in Dafne in lauro by Johann Joseph Fux at the Graz Styarte Festival.

 Furthermore, she has distinguished herself in Romantic and post-Romantic repertoire interpreting Micaëla in Bizet’s Carmen in Cagliari, the title role in Il Segreto di Susanna by Ermanno Wolf-Ferrari at La Fenice, as well as some more hybrid roles like the title role in Cilea’s Gina also at La Fenice.
 In February 2019, Arianna appeared in the world premiere of 7 Minuti by Giorgio Battistelli at the Opéra National de Lorraine in Nancy.

 Among her most important past engagements are the title role in Hans Werner Henze’s Gisela! at the Teatro Massimo, conducted by Constantin Trinks and directed by Emma Dante; Zerlina in Don Giovanni at the Spoleto Festival under the baton of James Conlon; the world premiere of Fadwa by Dimitri Scarlato at the Accademia Filarmonica Romana in Rome.
-She performed Handel’s Rodrigo at the Beaune Festival with Thibault Noally and was Fiordiligi in Così fan tutte conducted by Matteo Beltrami and staged by Pier Luigi Pizzi in several Italian theaters.
+She performed Handel’s Rodrigo at the Beaune Festival with Thibault Noally and was Fiordiligi in Così fan tutte conducted by Matteo Beltrami and staged by Pier Luigi Pizzi in several Italian theatres.